More Than a Roof: How California Can End Youth Homelessness, Shahera Hyatt, California Homeless Youth Project (January 2013).

 The following material developed through the HYP is listed chronologically, most recent first.

-California's Homeless Youth: A Growing Population, Shahera Hyatt, Brynn Walzer, and Patricia Julianelle, (September 2014).
+California's Homeless Students: A Growing Population, Shahera Hyatt, Brynn Walzer, and Patricia Julianelle, (September 2014).

 This brief identifies what we know about the size of California's homeless youth population in the educational system and provides statewide data on the numbers of homeless youth by county and legislative district.
 The brief concludes with recommendations for improving educational success for homeless students and suggests ways to increase state and local capacity for data collection.